nLab

 In a model of the type theory in categorical semantics, this is a dependent product.
 In set theory, it is an element of an indexed product.

-It includes function types as the special case when B is not dependent on A. Note that a binary product type is rather different, being actually a special case of a dependent sum type.
+It includes function types as the special case when BB is not dependent on AA, product types as a special case when AA is the type of Booleans, and dependent sequence types as a special case when AA is the natural numbers type.

 Overview